How to Read a Nonfiction Book

 The purpose of this review is to reflect on the important ideas and translate them into action.

 After I review all of the highlights, I curate the best ideas and write my thoughts on each idea.
-This material then becomes the book note summaries that I use to create Foundations, a searchable digital resource with insights from great books across categories.
-These summaries are meant to help you vet books and quickly get exposure to good ideas.
+This material then becomes part of the collection of book summaries that I publish on this site to help people vet books and get exposure to good ideas.

 In reviewing my notes, thinking about the quality of the ideas, and adding my thoughts, I not only have a better recall of the ideas, but I also have a perspective on them.
 That perspective helps me translate the ideas from theory to practical applications in my personal and professional life.